Teaching is at the very core of our Holy Cross tradition of academic excellence.

 Jennifer Jefferson is the Director of the Center for Teaching Excellence.
 She comes to this role after being a Visiting Assistant Professor in University Studies at St. Edward's University.
 Previously, she taught at The University of Texas at Austin and Texas State University.
 Her educational background is in American Studies and Cultural Studies in Education.

 She is committed to providing programming and support that is responsive to the St. Edward's community, and she collaborates across campus to address the complex needs of faculty at a liberal arts university.
 Some of her areas of interest include inclusive course development, reflective practice, and peer learning communities.

 The Center for Teaching Excellence offers a variety of programs to improve teaching at the university, including:

-Faculty Resources for Fall 2020
+Faculty Resources for 2021 to 2022

-To help faculty prepare for teaching in this new environment, the Center for Teaching Excellence and the Office of Information Technology will continue to offer guidance and host workshops to help faculty develop and teach fall courses, whether they are face-to-face, hybrid or online, as well as prepare for the possible contingency of going remote again.
+To help faculty prepare for teaching in this new environment, the Center for Teaching Excellence and the Office of Information Technology will continue to offer guidance and host workshops to help faculty develop and teach courses, whether they are face-to-face, hybrid or online, as well as prepare for the possible contingency of going remote again.

 To help keep track of events and information, we offer the following resources: